Full Width Backboard Galaxy Plastic Install Instructions

 3. LE/CE Models Only (SE models skip this step) - Securing the Starmap PCB

 Now you have a starmap PCB hanging there.
 In essence it is going to just stay in that same place, we just need it mounted closer to the backboard.
-The PCB will not sit flat without futher modification (see next paragraph).
+The PCB will not sit flat without further modification (see next paragraph).
 The two little capacitors on the left side will keep it spaced out from the backboard.
-To keep it in place reinstall two of the screws on the right side holes enough to prevent the PCB from moving but only with the lightest pressure to not hurt the PCB.
-Don't snug them down, just tight enough to keep the PCB there.
-You don't want to put undue pressure on the PCB due to the capacitors keeping it away from the backboard.
-To be really safe put a small bit of mylar or tape on the screw head so it doesn't scratch the plastic.

 4. Installing the plastic (everyone)